 Xi'an's off the beaten path location, small city size and rich culture make it one of our top locations in China.
 The historic capital feels very accessible and has many hot spots located within the ancient city walls.

-We found it difficult to do prior research on fun things to do outside of seeing traditional sites, since information on Google is limited.
-We are excited to share our top alternative activities we discovered.
-Some of the places don't exist on Google Maps when you search them, so we've included coordinate links.
-We hope you enjoy!
+We found it difficult to do prior research on alternative things to do in Xi'an, since information on Google is limited.
+We are excited to share our top unique activities outside of seeing traditional sites with you.
+Some of the places don't exist on Google Maps when you search them, so we have included coordinate links.